 In August, Neotas reached the 6 month mark and to celebrate this milestone we thought we would share with you our journey so far – the good, the bad and the ugly (and that’s just the bosses)!

 Neotas went live in February 2017.
 With one full-time paid member of staff and one client, we were off.
 We started with a new website, research techniques constantly developing, our platform constantly improving and never-ending meetings.

 Our growth from that point forward has been amazing.
 Six months later, we now have an amazing team of seven full-time members of staff, a growing number of key strategic thought leaders, a pool of addition analytical support and an active client list of over fifteen clients.
 We’ve additionally built significant partnerships with a number of charities.
 For our primary charity, Stop The Traffik, we provide analytical support and are working with them to develop a platform which is able to identify modern slavery hotspots globally and to provide supply chain due diligence required for compliance with the Modern Slavery Act.
-Due to this partnership, we now feature amongst organisations including:

 Our message continues to spread.
 Last month we completed our first exhibition stand at the inaugral Innovate Finance Growth Forum and Jenni, our Head of Research, has already spoken at a number of key events across London.
 We’ve focused our efforts and then through demand, refocused our efforts to meet requirements.
 We’ve disagreed, we’ve battled and surprisingly on the odd occasion we’ve actually agreed with each other.